Yuzu Ichandrin

 Overview

-• Highly aromatic Japanese citrus prized for zest and juice.
+• Traditional Japanese citrus prized for aroma and flavor.

 • Self-fertile.